 Vlad's Facebook Profile: https://www.facebook.com/vlad.malinovsky

-The latest to Dawdle, John spent many years prior behind the kit for Bay Area party band, Pop Fiction, and has played with the Police tribute band, Stung, and with members of Atlantic recording artists, The Uninvited.
+The most recent Dawdler drummer, playing with the band from 2018-19, John spent many years prior behind the kit for Bay Area party band, Pop Fiction, and has played with the Police tribute band, Stung, and with members of Atlantic recording artists, The Uninvited.
 John also did three national tours with Gearhead artists, Red Planet, and has performed on TV commercials for Budweiser Beer (though he's not been seen with a bottle of it in his own hand!).

 Featured in DRUM Magazine in 2001, most recently his drumming can be heard on Dawdler bandmate Tom Fleming's original recordings; Pop-Up Book, Bending with the Wind, Very Far Away, Pity Party, Living in Random, and X Marks the Spot.